eduard93/docx/article_en.md

 ## Docx structure
 What is a docx document?
 A docx file is a zip archive which physically contains 2 types of files:
-- xml files with `xml` and `rels` extensions
+- xml files with `xml` or `rels` extensions
 - media files (images, etc.)

-And logically - 3 types of elements:
+And logically of 3 types of elements:
-- Content Types - a type list of media files (e.g. png) used in the document and document parts (e.g. a document, a page header).
+- Content Types - a list of media types (e.g. png) used in the document and document parts (e.g. document, page header).
 - Parts - separate document parts.
-For our document - it is document.xml, including xml documents and media files.
+For docx document it is `document.xml`, including xml documents and media files.
-- Relationships identify document parts for links (e.g. communication between document section and page header), and also external parts are defined here (e.g. hyperlinks).
+- Relationships identify document parts for linkage (e.g. connection between document section and page header), external parts are also defined here (e.g. hyperlinks).

-It is described in detail in the [ECMA-376: Office Open XML File Formats](http://www.ecma-international.org/publications/standards/Ecma-376.htm), the main part of it is a [PDF document](http://www.ecma-international.org/publications/files/ECMA-ST/ECMA-376,%20Fifth%20Edition,%20Part%201%20-%20Fundamentals%20And%20Markup%20Language%20Reference.zip) consists of 5,000 pages and 2,000 more pages of bonus content.
+It is described in detail in the [ECMA-376: Office Open XML File Formats](http://www.ecma-international.org/publications/standards/Ecma-376.htm), the main part of it is the [PDF document](http://www.ecma-international.org/publications/files/ECMA-ST/ECMA-376,%20Fifth%20Edition,%20Part%201%20-%20Fundamentals%20And%20Markup%20Language%20Reference.zip) consisting of 5,000 pages, there are also 2,000 pages of bonus content.

 ## Minimal docx